Breastfeeding Your Premature Baby

-Giving birth to a premature or other high-risk baby (or babies) does not mean you cannot breastfeed.
+Giving birth to a premature or other high-risk baby (or babies) does not mean you can't breastfeed.
 Actually, the opposite may be the case.
 There is even more reason to provide your own milk for, and eventually breastfeed, a premature or a sick newborn.
 Providing your milk for your baby lets you participate in your baby's healthcare in a very crucial way.
 Because the benefits of mother's milk are so important to the high-risk newborn, you are able to do something for your baby that no one else can.
-Many neonatologists and neonatal intensive care unit (NICU) staff members strongly encourage mothers to provide their own milk for high-risk babies, even if those mothers do not intend to breastfeed later.

 Until your baby is able to breastfeed, you can express your milk (remove milk from your breasts) to establish and maintain breast milk production.
-Milk expression also allows your high-risk baby to get the benefits of your milk as soon as his or her gastrointestinal tract is ready to handle gavage (tube) or oral (by mouth) feedings.
+Milk expression also allows your high-risk baby to get the benefits of your milk as soon as his or her gastrointestinal tract is ready to handle tube or mouth feedings.
 Plan to continue to express your milk until you know your baby is able to get all needed nourishment directly from your breasts.
+As soon as your baby is stable, ask the doctors and nurses when you can hold your baby skin-to-skin.
+This is called kangaroo care and is good for your premature baby's physical condition as well as breastfeeding.

 Online Medical Reviewer: